DeepReasoning/NeuLR/README.md

 # NeuLR
-content-neutral dataset of logical reasoning
+This is the content-neutral dataset of logical reasoning.
+It contains three reasoning types: deductive, inductive and abductive.